Jayamalini

-Jayamalini (or Jaya Malini) is an Indian actress who has acted in more than 500 Tamil, Telugu, Malayalam, Kannada and Hindi movies.
+Jayamalini (or Jaya Malini) is an Indian actress who has acted in more than 500 Telugu, Tamil, Malayalam, Kannada and Hindi movies.

-Career

-She was introduced to Tollywood in 1975 by Vittalacharya in the movie he produced, Aadadani Adrustam.
-She acted in several Telugu, Tamil, Kannada and Malayalam movies.
-She learned dancing from Heeralal master.

 Personal life

 She married Parthiban, a police inspector on 19 July 1994 and settled in Chennai with her only son.
 In 2005, the former actress and dancer was busy looking for a writer to help pen her biography.

-Her sister Jyothi Lakshmi was also a cabaret dancer in films.